Home The Middle East conflict is repricing the global food system in real time

 Q: What is the decision most companies are delaying right now but shouldn’t be?

 A: Portfolio triage.
-Identifying which products remain viable under sustained input cost pressure and which ones do not before the market forces that decision.
+Identifying which products remain viable under sustained energy cost inflation and supply chain pressure, and which do not.

 Q: How should leaders think about hedging in this environment?

-A: Not as cost protection, but as strategic positioning.
-Hedging one variable (energy, fertilizer, freight) without understanding portfolio exposure can protect margin short-term but erode competitiveness longer-term.
+A: Not as cost protection, but as strategic positioning against energy market volatility.
+Hedging one variable without understanding portfolio exposure can protect margin short term but erode competitiveness long term.

 Q: If this lasts 90–120 days, what fundamentally changes?

-A: You move from managing cost to redesigning the system like crop mix shifts, trade routes reset, contracts reprice, and parts of the portfolio become structurally unviable.
+A: You move from managing cost to redesigning the system: crop mix shifts, trade routes reset, contracts reprice, and parts of the portfolio become structurally unviable under prolonged energy disruption scenarios.

 We work with leadership teams to translate what is happening into what it means for your business where the pressure enters, how it propagates, and what decisions need to be taken before it becomes visible in your numbers.